A Brief Introduction to Project Portfolio Governance

 All requests are tracked in a ‘command center’.

 Once a request is approved, the relevant project manager can use the original request to launch a new site, carrying over key information to the project.
 This ensures the new project has the best possible start!

 The second aspect of project portfolio governance is having a reporting structure that provides visibility across all projects that are underway.
 BrightWork supports a hierarchical project structure in SharePoint.

 A project can be managed in individual sites that act as hubs for all project-related tasks and reports.
-With BrightWork, you can report across all those sites in a portfolio dashboard.
+With BrightWork, you can report across all those sites in a portfolio dashboard using templates.